 - 1. What is the just cause approach to dismissal?
-How is this different from employment at will (EAW)? - Recall that Richard Epstein claims that EAW is intrinsically valuable because of the autonomy associated with the freedom of contract.
-Why does McCall believe that this argument is not compelling enough for preferring EAW over just cause dismissal rules? - 3.
-Epstein also provides a series of instrumental arguments about the mutual benefits of EAW for both employers and employees.
+How is this different from employment at will (EAW)? - 2.
+Recall that Richard Epstein claims that EAW is intrinsically fair because of rights associated with the freedom of contract.
+Why does McCall believe that this freedom of contract argument is not compelling enough for preferring EAW over just cause dismissal rules? - 3.
+Epstein also provides a series of instrumental arguments about the mutual benefits of EAW for both employers and employees associated with monitoring behavior, reputation loss, risk diversification, imperfect information, and administrative costs.
 Why does McCall believe that these various "consequentialist" arguments are not compelling enough for preferring EAW over just cause dismissal rules?